 What has changed this year?

-Open Doors works through local partners in Egypt to support the church with literacy training, education support, advocacy, medical outreach, and youth, family and women’s ministries.
+Open Doors works through local partners in Egypt to support the church throughout the country with literacy training, education, advocacy, medical outreach, and youth, family and women’s ministries.

 - Pray that Egyptian Christians who follow Jesus out of Islam would be safe.

 - Ask God to help Christians who have converted from Islam find fellowship.

 - Pray for Christians’ legal rights, that they would not be discriminated against.

 Lord, when we hear about the situation in Egypt, we're reminded how often Your people found hope and worshiped You in that nation.
 We're reminded how Moses and the Israelites were able to show Your power to Pharaoh, and we remember when Jesus and his parents fled to Egypt to escape Herod.
 The footprint of Your people in Egypt stretches back to the beginning.
 We pray for Egyptian Christians who continue that faithful presence in their country, that they would be blessed and protected from harm.
 In Jesus' name, Amen.